 - If it is believed that a patient is threatening serious bodily harm to another person, protective actions may be taken, which may include notifying the potential victim and/or police.

 - If a patient threatens to harm him/herself, protective action may be taken which may include contacting 911 Emergency or contacting family members or others who can provide protection.

-Genesis Psychiatric Center, its employees, and all independent contractors in its association cannot be held responsible for mishandling of your medical records once they are released from the premises.
+Genesis Behavioral Center, its employees, and all independent contractors in its association cannot be held responsible for mishandling of your medical records once they are released from the premises.

 Legal and Court-Related Matters

 Dr. Williams and the providers with Genesis Behavioral Center do not participate in court-related matters, such as divorce or child support cases.
 However, if court-related work is required, the practice’s costs related to that work are the sole responsibility of the patient and/or their responsible party and will be billed to same.
 These matters include but are not limited to: preparation, communication with involved parties, depositions, testimony, standby efforts, attorney fees, and other costs incurred as a direct result of the matter.